StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Though strangers and outcasts in this world, our faith marks us out as God's chosen people"
 %}}

+## Incarnation {#incarnation}

+### Incarnation > It is only Jesus' human nature that was created/begotten {#incarnation-it-is-only-jesus-human-nature-that-was-created-begotten}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-bible/#is-jesus-the-father-s-seed-is-the-holy-spirit-the-father-s-spirit"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Bible" header-title="Is Jesus \"the Father's seed\"?
+Is the Holy Spirit \"the Father's spirit\"?"
+%}}

 ## Infinity {#infinity}

 {{% subject-index-link